TURN MEAN MOUTH CORNERS INTO HAPPY ONES…

 Botox does not involve being injected with botulism (a bacterial form of food poisoning).
-That sort of misinformation causes potential consumers to miss out on the benefits of Botox.
+That sort of misinformation causes potential consumers to miss out on the benefits of Botox in CT.

 The substance used in Botox injections, botulinum toxin A, is carefully extracted, purified, and standardized into FDA-approved doses.
 The dosage is very small; it cannot spread beyond the muscle tissue and cannot get into the bloodstream.